Jon McNaughtan, Ph.D.

 Office: Education 321

 Coming from a long line of educators he finds fulfillment in facilitating meaningful organizational change and teaching engaged learners.
 He attributes his love for higher education to his tenure as an undergraduate student at Southern Utah University where he served concurrently as the Student Body President and the vice president of the Utah Student Association.
-During his tenure he raised funds to finish a portion of the Student Center and helped to coordinate the lobbying effort to eliminate the sales tax on textbooks for the state Utah.
+During his tenure he raised funds to finish a portion of the Student Center and helped to coordinate the statewide effort to eliminate sales tax on college textbooks for the state of Utah.

 - University of Michigan (UM), Ph.D. in Education - 2016

 - Specialization in Higher Education Organizational Behavioer